 Explanatory notes

-Purpose of indicator his indicator provides signatories with the opportunity to rank the relative importance of different methods for achieving their overarching stewardship objectives.
+Purpose of indicator This indicator provides signatories with the opportunity to rank the relative importance of different methods for achieving their overarching stewardship objectives.

 Additional reporting Responses should rank the answer options provided, with 1 signifying the most important and 5 indicating the least important.

 guidance The term 'internal resources' refers to internal resources used for stewardship activities, such as engagement, that are conducted individually (i.e. not as part of a formal or informal collaboration), including resources from dedicated stewardship or responsible investment teams, portfolio management or investment team staff.

 Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.

 Logic

 Dependent on [OO 5], [OO 8], [OO 9]

 Gateway to N/A

 Assessment

 Not assessed

-Indicator ID Dependent on: OO 8, OO 9, PGS 1 Sub-section PRI Principle Type of indicator PGS 26 Gateway to: N/A Stewardship: Overall stewardship strategy 2 PLUS VOLUNTARY TO DISCLOSE How does your organisation ensure that its policy on stewardship is implemented by the external service providers to which you have delegated stewardship activities?
-This indicator only applies to signatories that partially or fully outsource their stewardship activities to external service providers.
-This indicator only applies to signator ries that partially or fully outsour rce their stewardship activities to external service provi iders. ☐ (A) Example(s s) of measures tak en when selecting external serv rce their stewardship activities to external service providers: [Voluntary free text: large] It mandates and/or consultancy agreements for external [Voluntary free
+Indicator ID PGS 26 Dependent on: OO 8, OO 9, PGS 1 Sub-section PRI Principle Type of indicator Gateway to: N/A Stewardship: Overall stewardship strategy 2 PLUS VOLUNTARY TO DISCLOSE stewardship act ivities? . , nip is implemented by the external service provided · delegated ☐ (A) Example (c) of magazines to ken when selecting external serv

 Explanatory notes

-Purpose of indicator his indicator provides signatories with the opportunity to explain the measures they take when partially or fully outsourcing stewardship activities to specialised external service roviders to ensure alignment on stewardship objectives, as this is considered good practice.
+Purpose of indicator This indicator provides signatories with the opportunity to explain the measures they take when partially or fully outsourcing stewardship activities to specialised external service providers to ensure alignment on stewardship objectives, as this is considered good practice.

 Additional reporting guidance Signatories should provide examples of the measures they take when selecting external service providers, when designing engagement mandates and/or consultancy agreements and when monitoring the activities of external service providers.
 This indicator only applies to signatories that partially or fully outsource their stewardship activities to external service providers.
 For the purpose of this indicator, signatories should not document their measures in relation to their external investment managers (if applicable).
 These should be covered in the manager selection, appointment and monitoring (SAM) module.

 Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.

 Logic

 Dependent on [OO 8], [OO 9], [PGS 1]

 Gateway to N/A

+Assessment